The Huntspill Primary Academies Intention for English

 We believe that children need to develop a secure knowledge base in English, which follows a clear pathway of progression as they advance through the primary curriculum.
 We believe that a secure basis in literacy skills is crucial to a high quality education and will give our children the tools they need to participate fully as a member of society.

-At the Huntspill Federation, we strive for enthusiastic and motivated readers that gain confidence in reading a wide variety of genres and text types.
+At The Huntspill Primary Academies, we strive for enthusiastic and motivated readers that gain confidence in reading a wide variety of genres and text types.
 We encourage a love of literature and an enjoyment of reading for pleasure.
 It is a crucial area which will allow children to access all areas of the curriculum successfully.

 All classes timetable guided reading for 30 minutes at least three times throughout the week.
 In Key Stage 1, these sessions are carefully led by an adult to teach children to read fluently, with expression and understanding.
 In Key Stage 2, guided reading sessions focus on concepts that include summarising, predictions, author’s intent and inference.